+- Introductions

-- Introductions - History of the DPH WIC Dietetic Internship Program - Facts and figures about applicants and graduates - Broad program goals and related outcome measures - Strengths and weakness of the program - Discussion and decision
+- History of the DPH WIC Dietetic Internship

+- Facts and figures about applicants and graduates

+- Broad internship goals and related outcome measures

+- Strengths and weakness of the internship

-The DPH WIC Dietetic Internship Program Director will solicit open feedback from all advisory board members.
+The DPH WIC Dietetic Internship Director will solicit open feedback from all advisory board members.

-The DPH WIC Dietetic Internship Program Director will report back to the preceptors about results of advisory board meeting and possible program modifications.
+The DPH WIC Dietetic Internship Director will report back to the preceptors about results of advisory board meeting and possible internship modifications.